Guide

 What is National Insurance?

-• Self-employed individuals pay through the self-assessment system
+• Self-employed contributions: Paid through self-assessment

 What to pay: how National Insurance contributions are determined